dazuma/toys/toys/docs/guide.md

 For detailed info on configuring an argument using a block, see the [Toys::DSL::Arg class](https://www.rubydoc.info/gems/toys-core/Toys/DSL/Arg).

-#### Acceptors
+#### Argument Acceptors

 Finally, positional arguments may use **acceptors** to define how to validate arguments and convert them to Ruby objects for your tool to consume.
-By default, Toys will accept an argument string in any form, and expose it to your tool as a raw string.
+By default, Toys will accept any argument string, and expose it to your tool as a raw string.
 However, you may provide an acceptor to change this behavior.

 Acceptors are part of the OptionParser interface, and are described under the [type coercion](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html#class-OptionParser-label-Type+Coercion)